 This investigation was conducted to evaluate this one resource for National Register eligibility.
 The current evaluation of eligibility report is part of the environmental assessment undertaken by the City of Charlotte, Aviation Department and is on file at the North Carolina Historic Preservation Office (HPO), Raleigh, North Carolina.
 This documentation complies with the National Environmental Policy Act (NEPA) of 1969, the National Historic Preservation Act of 1966, as amended (36 CFR 800), the National Register criteria set forth in 36 CFR 61, and the Report Standards for Historic Structure Survey Reports/Determinations of Eligibility/Section 106/110 Compliance Reports in North Carolina established by the North Carolina Historic Preservation Office.
-Section 106 of the National Historic Preservation Act requires federal agencies to take into account the effect of federally funded, licensed, or permitted projects on properties listed in, or eligible for listing in, the National Register of Historic Preservation Office Preservation Office a reasonable opportunity to comment.
+Section 106 of the National Historic Preservation Act requires federal agencies to take into account the effect of federally funded, licensed, or permitted projects on properties listed in, or eligible for listing in, the National Register of Historic Places and to afford the Advisory Council on Historic Preservation and the North Carolina Historic Preservation Office a reasonable opportunity to comment.